Updated July 5, 2023

 When the world around us, and the workplace especially, is becoming more and more digital one might assume that the transformation is ongoing and everyone onboard.
 But is that really the case?
 Are people in your organization really embracing the new digital ways of working?
 Do they have effective meetings online?
 Are they using modern chat-based communications to increase transparency and speed up delivery times?

-What is the Productivity Score?
+What is the Adoption Score?

 An example of the quality of your IT infrastructure could be network connectivity.
 Is the Internet connection stable for your users, or does it sometimes go down?
-In addition to your own organizations’ calculated score, you can also see a peer benchmark score, which is the average productivity score for other organizations similar to yours.
+In addition to your own organizations’ calculated score, you can also see a peer benchmark score, which is the average adoption score for other organizations similar to yours.

-In addition to the actual Productivity Score, you can see a full report with details under various categories – Communication, Meetings, Content collaboration, and so on.
+In addition to the actual Adoption Score, you can see a full report with details under various categories – Communication, Meetings, Content collaboration, and so on.
 You will see charts showing for instance what percentage of your users have their camera on in meetings.
-When Microsoft first launched the Productivity Score Report, it showed details of usage on an individual level.
+When Microsoft first launched the Adoption Score Report, it showed details of usage on an individual level.
 Due to privacy considerations, this has been changed so that all usage data is shown on an aggregated level, which gives organizations a good overview on digital transformation and behavior within the organization.

-Best practices using the Productivity Score Report
+Best practices using the Adoption Score Report

 The recommendation is to see the score as an overall indicator of your organization’s productivity and not the absolute truth.